NASA Mars helicopter preps for sixth flight, the first without its rover buddy watching

-NASA announced the plans for the next flight, which is targeted for within the next week.
-"The flight is the first to be executed during the helicopter's operations demonstration phase and includes scouting multiple surface features from the air and landing at a different airfield," the space agency said in a statement on Wednesday.
+"The flight is the first to be executed during the helicopter's operations demonstration phase and includes scouting multiple surface features from the air and landing at a different airfield," NASA said in a statement on Wednesday.

 Ingenuity has proven it can fly in the challenging conditions of Mars.
 It has flown fast, far and long, and now its team wants to explore its potential as a Martian scout.